StefanoFrontini/StefanoFrontini/README.md

   <img width="400" src="https://res.cloudinary.com/stefano75/image/upload/v1652335977/devbot-save_1_nqx9n2.png" />
   <img width="400" src="https://res.cloudinary.com/stefano75/image/upload/v1652301631/devbot-tweet_ve3iik.png" />
   </p>

+### Pillole di Energia

-- During the lockdown period in 2020 I developed [pilloledienergia.com](https://www.pilloledienergia.com/): the website for the promotion of my activity as an energy consultant.
+During the lockdown period in 2020 I developed [pilloledienergia.com](https://www.pilloledienergia.com/): the website for the promotion of my activity as an energy consultant.
 The site had to have:
-- - a link to my YouTube channel
+- a link to my YouTube channel
-- - an energy check-up to capture potential leads and save the email address to a database
+- an energy check-up to capture potential leads and save the email address to a database
-- - charts showing the trend of the energy market and electric car registrations
+- charts showing the trend of the energy market and electric car registrations
-- - good design.
+- good design.

 As regards technology I wanted to try a frontend framework like Vue.js.
 The problem though is that single page application are not good for SEO so I decided to go for a static site generator called Gridsome.
 Gridsome heavely relies on GraphQL to get data from API's.
 I learned GraphQL queries and decided to interact with FaunaDB using GraphQL to save email addresses.